boyofgreen/Web-App-ToolKit/README.md

 ### Manual changes

 1. need to manually add WinJS 4 via nuget and overwrite the existing base.js file in the Windows 10 project.
+1. Changing the TargetDeviceFamily values to 10.0069.0 in the appxmanifest.

 ### General styling conflicts